![]() ![]() |

 replacement.

 Some surface panel re-scribing should still be done as the sanded kit surfaces now are too smooth.
 The cockpit hood of the kit did not fit very well.
 Lots of white glue was used but there is not a lot that can done about it.
 It was decided to create a Czech Yak-23 using kit decals from this kit and the MPM Yak-17.
-Colour used was upper Humbrol 105 green and lower Humbrol 65 light blue.
+Enamel colours used were upper Humbrol 105 green and lower Humbrol 65 light blue.

 On the engine nose intake a cover as set as to mask the otherwise difficult intake lips fit.